To activate a NYTimes.com Pass, each user must follow these steps:

 If off-campus, go to ezmyaccount.nytimes.com/grouppass/redir

-3. When you see Start Your Access, you're golden, and the expiration time and date of your pass will appear.
+2. When you see Start Your Access, you are set up, and the expiration time and date of your pass will appear.

-4. Now you can enjoy full access to NYTimes.com, INYT.com, and the NYT mobile apps just by loggin into your NYTimes.com account from any location, on or off-campus.
+3. Now you can enjoy full access to https://www.nytimes.com by loggin into your account from any location, on or off-campus.

 NYTimes.com is a multi-platform news tool that provides full access to New York Times and International New York Times content, including breaking news, multimedia, reviews and opinion, blogs,(lesson plans on the Learning Network) videos and more.
 NYTimes.com is updated 24/7 with corresponding time stamps.
 From the home page, one can access more than 25 Times sections, including World, Politics, New York, Opinion, Business, Technology, Science, Sports, Arts, Fashion & Style, and Video.